particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/name.png)

 10. Congratulations, you've claimed your first Xenon.
-We'll set-up a Mesh network and second device in the next lab.
-For now, let's play with your new Xenon via Tinker [using the instructions below](#interacting-with-your-xenon-with-tinker)!
+You'll set up a Particle Mesh network and second device in the next lab.
+For now, you'll play with your new Xenon via Tinker [using the instructions below](#interacting-with-your-xenon-with-tinker)!

 ![](./images/01/name.png)

 ## Interacting with your Xenon with Tinker

-Now that you've claimed your Xenon, let's light up an LED!
+Now that you've claimed your Xenon, it's time to light up an LED!

 **Note**: images below are from the iOS app.
 The flow of the Android setup experience is similar.